 Award Schedule: The method of giving awards.
 This is generally based on classification.
 It may be modified by use of categories.

 Classification: (Sec.
-19) The NRA system of dividing shooters into different skill levels for award purposes.
+19) The NRA system of dividing competitors into different skill levels for award purposes.
 See the section entitled "The NRA Classification System" in this page for additional details

 Categories: (Sec.
 2) A breakdown of tournament entries based principally on stated groups not related to skill level.
 A more complete description of categories follows later in this page.

-Official Bulletin: (13.4) A final listing of the results of the tournament showing all shooters scores, award winners, etc. It may be a posted list of a list printed for distribution.
+Official Bulletin: (13.4) A final listing of the results of the tournament showing all competitors' scores, award winners, etc. It may be a posted list of a list printed for distribution.

 Any well-organized Saturday afternoon club practice session can be operated as an NRA Approved Tournament with little extra effort.
 A well-run practice session will require the same operating personnel and organization that a sanctioned tournament requires.